A regularity theory for an initial value problem with a time-measurable pseudo-differential operator in a weighted $L_p$-space

-In Section \ref{22.12.27.14.47}, we will derive Theorem \ref{22.02.03.13.35} and Theorem \ref{second-order case} from Theorem \ref{22.12.27.16.53}, in which the case of a more generic Borel measure $\mu$ is considered, and provide useful examples and corresponding inhomogeneous results in Section \ref{22.12.28.13.34}.
-The proof of the main result (Theorem \ref{22.12.27.16.53}) is given in Section \ref{pf main thm} and a proof of a key estimate to obtain the main theorem is given Section \ref{sec:prop}.
-Finally, in the appendix, we present weighted multiplier and Littlewood-Paley theories used to prove our main theorem.
+This paper is organized as follows.
+In Section \ref{22.12.27.14.47}, we state our main result, Theorem \ref{22.12.27.16.53}.
+We will derive Theorem \ref{second-order case} from Theorem \ref{22.12.27.16.53}.
+In Section \ref{22.12.28.13.34}, we provide useful examples and corresponding inhomogeneous results.
+The proof of the main result (Theorem \ref{22.12.27.16.53}) is given in Section \ref{pf main thm}, and a proof of a key estimate to obtain the main theorem is given in Section \ref{sec:prop}.
+Finally, in the appendix, we present the weighted multiplier and Littlewood--Paley theories used to prove our main theorem.